Schalk Burger

 Schalk Willem Petrus Burger Jr. (born 13 April 1983) is a South African former professional rugby union player.
 He played as a flanker for Saracens in the English Premiership and won 86 caps for South Africa.

 He was a member of the 2007 Rugby World Cup-winning team, was twice named South African Rugby Player of the Year (in 2004 and 2011), and was named IRB Player of the Year in 2004, among other accolades.
-He also holds the record for the most appearances (84) and most tries scored (13) by a Springbok flanker.
+He also holds the record for the third most appearances (84) (behind Siya Kolisi and Pieter-Steph du Toit) and third most tries scored (13) by a Springbok flanker.
 However, Burger's physical approach also resulted in him being shown a yellow card six times in international rugby, second only to Italy's Marco Bortolami (7 times) as of June 2014.
 Burger also suffered injuries, especially to his neck and knee, which sidelined him for considerable periods at a time.
 He also played four times for the Barbarians.